nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Appendix C: Use Cases**

 For all use cases below, the **System** is `Reeve` and the **Actor** is the `Tutor (User)`, unless specified otherwise.
-The use cases also assumes that whenever an invalid command is entered by the user, Reeve displays an error message.
+Use cases also assume that whenever an invalid command is entered by the user, Reeve displays an error message.

 **UC01: Displaying help menu**